InspiryThemes/realhomes-docs/docs/contact-page.md

 ### **Contact Details**

 This section controls the business information displayed on your contact page.
+Found in the same **Contact** settings section.

 ![Contact Details Tab](images/contact-page/contact-details-tab.png)